-- 9. Q. Must an official report a spouse's or registered domestic partner's salary? - A. Generally an official is required to report 50% of his or her spouse's or registered domestic partner's salary.
+- 9. Q. Must an official report a spouse's or registered domestic partner's salary? - A. Generally an official is required to report his or her community property share (50%) of his or her spouse's or registered domestic partner's salary.
 The disclosure lists the employer's name as the source of income on Schedule C of the Form 700.
 If the spouse or registered domestic partner is self-employed, the business entity is reported on Schedule A-2.
 Officials should check their disclosure category, if applicable, to determine if the income is reportable.
 A spouse or registered domestic partner's government salary is not reportable (e.g., spouse is a teacher at a public school). - 10.
-Q. If an official owns a business in which he has received income of \$10,000 or more from a client, is the official required to disclose the client's name on Schedule A-2, Part 3? - A. Yes, except for under rare circumstances where disclosure of the identity would violate a legally recognized privilege under California or federal law.
-In these cases, the FPPC may authorize an exemption.
-(Regulation 18740) - 11.
-Q. When an official purchases a new car and trades in the old car as credit toward the purchase price, is the trade-in allowance considered reportable income on the Form 700?
+Q. If an official and his or her spouse have a legally separate property agreement (e.g., prenuptial), must the official still report his or her community property share (50%) in his or her spouse's income? - A. No. If there is a legally separate property agreement, the official is not required to report his or her community property share in his or her spouse's income so long as the funds are not commingled with community funds or used to pay for community expenses or to produce or enhance the official's separate income.
+This reporting exception does not apply to investments and interests in real property.
+Even if a public official and his or her spouse have a separate property agreement, the spouse's investments and interests in real property must still be disclosed because the definitions of reportable investments and interests in real property